 Job Settings

 Your print will then contain all of the information you've selected.
-As you can see below, the detail information fits nicely at the top.
+As you can see below, the detailed information fits nicely at the top.

 Utility Tab

-You should come to this tab often to perform routine printer checks and maintenance.
+You should visit this tab often to perform routine printer checks and maintenance.
 The Nozzle Check, Head Cleaning, and Print Head Alignment are all critical tools to have it you experience a drop in print quality.

-You can quickly bring up the print queue in case you need to check on a job.
-And Epson allows you to move printer driver controls around using the Menu Arrangement feature.
+You can quickly bring up the print queue if you need to check on a job.
+Epson allows you to move printer driver controls around using the Menu Arrangement feature.

-A nice addition is the Driver Update button, which performs a quick check with Epson to see if you have the latest software.
+A nice addition is the Driver Update button, which quickly checks with Epson to see if you have the latest software.
 An internet connection is required for this feature.

 Advanced Black & White